kevin-chalmers/set08103/lectures/lecture07/README.md

 - [ ] Read Martin Fowler's post on *The Practical Test Pyramid* for a deeper understanding of test automation.

+The Test Pyramid has three levels:

+- **UI tests** which are slow (expensive) but allow us to test a fully integrated system.
+- **Service tests** are the midway point in speed and integration.
+- **Unit tests** provide the least integration, but are fast.

 ### Step 4: Ensure Tests Run Quickly (in Parallel if Necessary)

+Basically, if there are tests that can be run at the same time, do so.

 ![Parallel Testing Pipeline](img/parallel-testing.png)